Tixit/RPEP/README.md

 * "idNotFound" - This indicates that the `id` in a sent Response message or Event Stream Emission doesn't exist.
 * "invalidId" - This indicates that the `id` sent is not valid in some way.
 The errorData should indicate further what was wrong with the Id (whether it was odd when it should be even, or if it was out of bounds, etc).
 * "invalidMessage" - This indicates that the message could not be parsed as one of the five valid types of messages defined in section 5.
-* "noSuchFireAndForgetEndpoint" - This indicates that the `commandName` is not available to receive a Fire and Forget message. *This error must still be sent if the `commandName` is available for a different messaging mode*.
-* "noSuchRequestOrEventEndpoint" - This indicates that the `commandName` is not available to respond to a Request message nor as an Event Stream. *This error must still be sent if the `commandName` is available for the Fire and Forget mode*.
+* "noSuchCommand" - This indicates that the `commandName` is not available in any mode.

 ##### 5.3 Messaging Modes